Follow TV Tropes

 • Creepy Child: She's unnervingly calm in whatever she does, is otherwise merciless towards any ghosts and captures them brutally and efficiently.

-• Did You Just Flip Off Cthulhu?: She literally gives the middle finger to the unnamed Kami and called him a paedophile, declares that she can easily defeat him and make him a slave.
+• Did You Just Flip Off Cthulhu?: She literally gives the middle finger to the unnamed Kami and calls him a paedophile, declares that she can easily defeat him and make him a slave.

 • Happily Adopted: Happy isn't exactly accurate, but she is extremely grateful to be adopted by her cousin's family, and is unwilling to cause them any trouble.
 The only reason she goes to school rather than prioritizing saving her mother is because she's unwilling to trouble them by skipping school.

-• Idiot Hair: A very large one.
+• Idiot Hair: A very large ahoge on top of her head, adding to her oddness.

 • Little Miss Badass: She's a small child, yet is the one responsible for fighting ghosts that have been haunting places for years.